 Good web design encompasses a range of different factors in order to make the pages outstanding in both form and function.
-Form can be enhanced with skilful use of typography, colours and media, and a site with a well crafted appearance can certainly help you stand out from your competition.
-But once your visitor starts using your website, it’s function that counts.
+Form can be enhanced with skilful use of typography, colours and media, and a site with a well-crafted appearance can certainly help you stand out from your competition.
+But once your visitor starts using your website, it is function that counts.
 You need to ensure that they have the best experience possible, and this is where an understanding of how people’s minds work can be super helpful.
-Here are five principles based in psychology and cognitive science that will help steer your design in the direction of a site that performs well for your visitors, and so by extension for you…
+Here are five principles based on psychology and cognitive science that will help steer your design in the direction of a site that performs well for your visitors, and so by extension for you…

 1 Jakob’s Law – familiarity breeds contentment